Electrical shock: First aid

 An electrical shock may cause burns, or it may leave no visible mark on the skin.
-In either case, an electrical current passing through the body can cause internal damage, cardiac arrest or other injury.
+In either case, an electrical current passing through the body can cause damage inside the body, cardiac arrest or other injury.
 Under certain circumstances, even a small amount of electricity can be fatal.

 When to contact your doctor

-A person who has been injured by contact with electricity should be seen by a doctor.
+A person who has been injured by contact with electricity should be seen by a health care provider.

 - Call 911 or your local emergency number if the source of the burn is a high-voltage wire or lightning.
 Don't get near high-voltage wires until the power is turned off.
 Overhead power lines usually aren't insulated.
 Stay at least 20 feet (about 6 meters) away — farther if wires are jumping and sparking.

-- Don't move a person with an electrical injury unless he or she is in immediate danger.
+- Don't move a person with an electrical injury unless there is immediate danger.